-- Deed restriction.
-All units (except for managers' units) are subject to a recorded deed restriction of at least 55 years for rental units, unless superseded by local ordinance or terms of funding agreement, or 45 years for owner-occupied units. - Density Bonus.
-Eligible for application of State Density Bonus Law (SDBL), including waivers of development standards and parking ratios, and incentives/concessions.
-The affordability requirements in SDBL would qualify SB 4 projects for up to at least 80% density bonus. - Building height.
-The greater of one story above the maximum height otherwise allowed on that parcel, or the maximum height allowed on any adjoining parcel.
-Could further apply for waivers and concessions under SDBL. - Development standards.
+- Building height.
+The greater of one story above the maximum height otherwise allowed on that parcel or the maximum height allowed on any adjoining parcel could further apply for waivers and concessions under SDBL. - Development standards.
 The development must comply with all objective development standards that are not in conflict with the statute or otherwise rendered inapplicable by SDBL. - Parking.
-One off-street parking space per unit unless local ordinance provides for a lower standard.
-No parking requirements if located within one-half-mile walking distance of public transit or within one block of a car share vehicle.
-Parking for the religious use may also be reduced to accommodate housing units.
-Could further apply for waivers and concessions under density bonus law. - Environmental protections.
+One off-street parking space per unit, unless local ordinance provides for a lower standard.
+No parking requirements if located within one-half-mile walking distance of public transit or within one block of a car-share vehicle.
+Parking for the religious use may also be reduced to accommodate housing units and could further apply for waivers and concessions under density bonus law. - Environmental protections.
 Cannot result in demolition of buildings on a local, state, or national historic register, in addition to other environmental protection and public safety provisions.
 Otherwise exempt from the California Environmental Quality Act (CEQA). - Ancillary uses.
 Projects may include ground-floor recreation, social, or education facilities operated by community-based organizations or ground-floor child care. - Prevailing wage.
-Projects with more than 10 units are subject to prevailing wages, with additional labor requirements for projects with 50 or more units.
+Projects with more than 10 units are subject to prevailing wages with additional labor requirements for projects with 50 or more units.